 The search for the active principles in Cordyceps species has been ongoing for over 50 years.
 Although this research has identified a number of compounds that have shown activity, there are few unique compounds that occur in the quantities necessary to demonstrate strong species specific activity.
 For this reason, standards have been used that are common among other species of fungi.
 Mannitol and the nucleoside adenosine are two such compounds.

 It is now believed that the polysaccharides in Cordyceps represent the most biologically active compounds due to their anti-oxidant, immunopotentiation, anti-tumor and hypo-glycemic activity.
 There is also an increasing body of research that indicates Cordyceps militaris may be an important key.
 Cordyceps militaris also possesses immunomodulating and antioxidant effects.
 Cordycepin occurs in sufficient quantity to make it a genuine marker compound for Cordyceps militaris.

 How this Relates to Today’s Marketplace

-Because no one has yet been able to produce a fruiting body from a C. sinensis mycelium culture, mycelium is currently the only and most used option for C. sinensis products in North America.
+For the longest time, no one had been able to produce a mushroom (fruiting body) from a C. sinensis mycelium culture so mycelium is currently the only affordable and most used option for C. sinensis products in North America.

 Meanwhile, wild C. sinensis (photo above) have become the most expensive mushrooms in the world.
 Bulk prices in China are around $20,000 per kilogram.
 With a price tag this high there is no way authentic, wild C. sinensis fruiting bodies could end up in any affordable product.

 Despite this, the bulk of Cordyceps products typically show a photo of the caterpillar fungus on their labels even though their products do not contain them.

 So What is Mycelium?